 A safari in Africa is filled with moments that leave you speechless, unexpected encounters that take your breath away, and something to surprise you around every corner.
-Coupled with its pristine diverse landscapes, vibrant local cultures, and extraordinary wildlife, it serves as the perfect backdrop for both professional and aspiring photographers alike.
+Coupled with its pristine diverse landscapes, vibrant local cultures, and extraordinary wildlife, it serves as the perfect backdrop for both professional and aspiring wildlife photographers alike.

 James Suter, co-founder and director of Black Bean Productions, is one of Africa’s premier wildlife photographers and filmmakers, whose work is at the forefront of conservation.
 His films on African conservation stories have been featured on National Geographic and won numerous international awards.
 He shares some wildlife photography tips.